18F/pulse/README.md

 How the .gov domain space is doing at best practices and federal requirements.

+A static website, with front-end assets managed by npm and Bower.

 ## Install

 * Install [node and npm](https://nodejs.org/download/) directly.